SoraMaruyama/myAPI/README.md

 ---

-# Procedure - After cloning myAPI
+# Procedure on Your PC - After cloning myAPI

     1. Let your package manager install modules you need for myAPI.